d-colwell/TechnicalTestInterview/README.md

 We want a list of all boxes in a file that *do not* get suppressed by the above formula

 ## What do we want you to do?
 In this fictional situation, you will have 2 tasks.
+### Task 1:
-First, we have written an acceptance criteria with inputs and outputs.
+We have written an acceptance criteria with inputs and outputs.
 You are to write a C# automated test to validate that this is working

 ![](./Images/acceptance.png)

+### Task 2:
-The code does contain bugs, write out some additional acceptance criteria and tests to find the bugs.
+The code does contain bugs, write out some additional acceptance criteria that the Devs can use to find the bugs.

+### Task 3:
+If you got this far, you are doing well.
+Write some automated tests to test your acceptance criteria

-Please note:
+### Please note:
 1. Tests should be written in C#
 2. Tests should be able to be run using a test framework such as NUnit, XUnit, MSTest, etc
 3. There are bugs in the program, we want you to find them